Junnielexia/SQL-FULL-DATA-ANALYTICS-PROJECTS/Solution to SQL- practice question.md

-# in  this file i documented the solution to all the question from this website
+# in  this file i documented the sql problems and solution  from this website below.
+The problem ranges from easy to medium to hard using two Databases ( Northwind and Hospital).
 https://www.sql-practice.com/

 # Northwind Database